QuickMythril/qortal-mcp-server/README.md

   per tool to protect the underlying Qortal node.
 Adjust via `QortalConfig.rate_limit_qps`.
 - Logging is minimal and avoids secrets.
 Adjust log level via `QORTAL_MCP_LOG_LEVEL`.
 - Responses include an `X-Request-ID` header; the MCP gateway also returns `requestId` in JSON-RPC responses.
+- Log format can be switched to JSON with `QORTAL_MCP_LOG_FORMAT=json`.
+Per-tool rate limits can be set in code via `per_tool_rate_limits` if desired.
+- `/metrics` returns in-process counters (requests, rate-limited counts, per-tool successes/errors).
 ```

 Once running, the server can be wired into your LLM tooling as an MCP server or